 After breakfast be sure to explore the waters Akaroa Harbour.
 Whether you choose to swim with the rare Hector's dolphin or stay dry and tour the harbour from the comfort of a cruise, your guide will let you in on the peninsula's history and show you their favourite inlets and volcanic cliffs.

-Before leaving draw out the afternoon with a spot of shopping and plan your next visit to the French inspired township of Akaroa over a bite to eat!
+Before leaving, draw out the afternoon with a spot of shopping, a visit to the Akaroa Art Gallery and start planning your next visit to the French inspired township of Akaroa!